-Ryan Norris - Renaissance CTO
+Ryan Norris - Fractional CTO

 I am a dad, technology guy, and generalist who builds companies, coaches leaders, and fixes problems.
 I get excited about working together with other smart people who want to make a difference for people, particularly in areas where technology has been traditionally slow like healthcare and education.
 I work in the Boston-area for companies in many places, helping them with things like coaching young and talented CEOs and CTOs, directing project teams for organizations scaling their software development capabilities, and knocking out projects that are enterprise-critical but resource or talent constrained.
 I blog largely about my experience building technology and technology teams, particularly in software service delivery and product development.
 I also write about self-growth, career development, alternative education, and topics of note in business - particularly in the digital space.